-Prior to shipping any radio back to the appropriate Motorola warranty depot, please contact Customer Resources (Please see page 1-2).
+Prior to shipping any radio back to the appropriate Motorola warranty depot, please contact Customer Resources.
 All returns must be accompanied by a Warranty Claim Form, available from your Customer Services representative.
 Products should be shipped back in the original packaging, or correctly packaged to ensure no damage occurs in transit.